Daylily-Informatics/daylily/README.md

   > [Daylily Informatics](http://daylilyinformatics.com/) is available for consulting services to integrate daylily into your operations, migrate pipelines into this framework, or optimize existing pipelines. [daylily@daylilyinformatics.com](https://us21.list-manage.com/contact-form?u=434d42174af0051b1571c6dce&form_id=23d28c274008c0829e07aff8d5ea2e91)

 ## Managed Analysis Service
-- Daylily Informatics offers a managed service where, depending on the analyses and TAT desired, you pay a per-sample fee for results produced from the data you submit.
-The interface to send and receive data can be as straight forward as a properly permissioned S3 bucket where new fastqs are picked up, and soon afterwards, results are returned to the same bucket.
-Observability around sample/batch analysis progress will allow you to know the status of your samples.
+- Daylily Informatics offers a managed genomic analysis service where, depending on the analyses and TAT desired, you pay a per-sample fee for daylily to run the desired analysis.
+- The gist of the standard deployment can be reviewed [here]().

 - Please contact [daylily@daylilyinformatics.com](https://us21.list-manage.com/contact-form?u=434d42174af0051b1571c6dce&form_id=23d28c274008c0829e07aff8d5ea2e91) for further information.